liferay/liferay-docs/devGuide/en/chapters/04-service-builder.markdown

 ## Defining Your Object-Relational Map [](id=define-your-object-relational-map-liferay-portal-6-2-dev-guide-04-en)

-In order to demonstrate how to use Service Builder, let's continue using the event-listing-portlet project that we created in Chapter 2.
+In order to demonstrate how to use Service Builder, let's continue using the event-listing-portlet project that we created in [Developing Apps with Liferay IDE](http://www.liferay.com/documentation/liferay-portal/6.2/development/-/ai/developing-apps-with-liferay-ide-liferay-portal-6-2-dev-guide-02-en).
 It's an example portlet project that Nose-ster, a fictitious organization, can use to schedule social events.
 We're using the event-listing-portlet project to manage and list these events.
 We need to add some entities, or model types, to represent